thisisanshgupta/my-cuties-cycle/README.md

-A cute period tracker app for your cutie:)
+## A cute period tracker app for your cutie 🌸💫
 ![Mellow7-Period Tracker](ss.png)